intplex/terrarium-expanded/tools/Offline-mode/readme.md

 # Offline tile downloads

 Download Terrarium Expanded tiles for offline use.

-Requires Python 3.10+ and Pillow.
+## Ready-made download (z=8)

+[Download the zoom-8 offline cache (.7z, 6.58 GB)](http://d127t6piqu53ls.cloudfront.net/downloads/z8-offline-cache.7z), including terrain, surface-water, and ecoregion tiles.

+Close Minecraft and extract the archive into `path/to/minecraft/cache/` so that it contains `terrarium_expanded/`.
+Select **zoom 8** for your Earth world.
+Python is not required when using this archive.

 ## Usage

+To download tiles yourself, use Python 3.10+ and Pillow.
 Run from the repository root:

 ```powershell
 python -m pip install -r tools/Offline-mode/requirements.txt